 Together, agile development and DevOps have created a growing demand for data.
 Businesses want to be able to make insightful decisions and grow according to metrics they gather from developer processes and client interactions, but this sheer volume of data can prove to be a huge bottleneck in the decision-making process.

 Enter DataOps, a framework to ensure that your business has the data it needs to pursue new ideas and the ability to make use of it.
-While DevOps involves engineering, developing, and delivering software applications, DataOps builds, tests, and releases data products.
+The main difference is that while DevOps involves engineering, developing, and delivering software applications, DataOps builds, tests, and releases data products.
 Because data is obviously different from software, each discipline requires different sharpened skill sets and team collaboration styles to be as effective as possible. 💯

 That’s a pretty basic explanation, so buckle up, folks!
 This article is talking about all things DevOps and DataOps.
 Sure, they may share some core principles like culture, lean, automation, measurement, and sharing, but they’re implemented in totally different ways.